-¶11-To avoid worldly amusement, such as dances, shows, theatres, horse races, promiscuous bathing, baseball games and places where gambling is indulged in.
+¶11-To avoid all places of worldly amusement, such as dances, shows, theatres, horse races, baseball games and places where gambling is indulged in.

 ¶12-To shun and have no association with nor membership in secret societies and lodges which are oath-bound (2 Cor.
 6:14-17).